Army officer takes charge of command launched in bid to tackle Channel crossings

 Major General Duncan Capps will take on the role of clandestine Channel threat commander.

-A senior retiring army officer is to take charge of the Government’s new unit being launched next year in a bid to crack down on Channel crossings.
+A senior retiring army officer is to take charge of the Government’s new unit being launched in a bid to crack down on Channel crossings.

 Major General Duncan Capps, a former head of the army training college at Sandhurst, will take on the role of clandestine Channel threat commander from Daniel O’Mahoney who is standing down after two-and-a-half-years, it is understood.